tidyverse/tidyverse.org/content/articles/2018-10-dplyr-0-8-0-release-candidate.markdown

-Because this is potentially disruptive, `filter()` has gained a `.preserve` argument, the default value (`TRUE`) keeps the existing groups, but when `.preserve` is `FALSE` the data is first filtered and then grouped by:
+Because this is potentially disruptive, `filter()` has gained a `.preserve` argument, the default value (`TRUE`) keeps the existing groups, but when `.preserve` is `FALSE` the data is first filtered and then implicitely grouped by:

 ```r